MdeBoer95/syntactic_change/README.md

 ```
 If you want to you create word pairs, install [DEMorphy](https://github.com/DuyguA/DEMorphy).

+## Data & Preprocessing
+- For analysing syntactical change only the dta corpus has been used so far.
+Data and embeddings can be found
+  in ```/ukp-storage-1/deboer/Language-change/german/embedding_change``` in folders ```1600-1700``` and ```1800-1900```.
+  Latest versions of the data are suffixed with v3 and v3_cased.
+The cleaning involves gensims *simple_preprocess* function
+  and some additional normalizations of special characters.
+See ```/utils/word2vec```.
+  The file also contains code to train fasttext and word2vec embeddings.
+- Parlamentsdebatten does not contain enough tokens to train meaningful word embeddings if split into two corpora/epochs
+- The COHA data has been preprocessed but not analyzed yet.
+Preprocessed Data can be found under ```/ukp-storage-1/deboer/Language-change/german/embedding_change```

+Preprocessing the data also means that the format of the corpus will be rewritten into a format with one sentence per line before cleaning
+the relevant files are in the folder ```corpus_format```.

 ## Parser Based Approach
 This approach uses a linguistic parser (in our case [trankit](https://github.com/nlp-uoregon/trankit)) to determine syntactic change between two corpora.
 First the corpus is parsed
 and morphological features are extracted for each word (*per default for Nouns, Adjectives, Verbs and Auxiliary Verbs see parameter **--word_classes** in the scripts*).
 Then the results of the parser are analyzed according to different criteria with the purpose of finding syntactic change between two corpora.

 ### Parsing the Corpus
 In order to determine morphological features of words in the corpus, a morphological parser ([trankit](https://github.com/nlp-uoregon/trankit)) is used.
 The resulting combinations of morphological features are then grouped and